10 Facts: The War of 1812

 Fact #1: The war was fought between Great Britain and the United States from 1812-1815.

 The War of 1812 was fought between the United States and Great Britain backed by their Canadian colonies and Native American allies.
-Only 29 years after the American War for Independence, Great Britain and the United States again found themselves embroiled in conflict.
-On June 1, 1812 American President James Madison sent a list of grievances to Congress, and four days later they granted a declaration of war, Madison signed the declaration on June 18, 1812, officially initiating the war.
+Only 29 years after the American War for Independence, Great Britain, and the United States again found themselves embroiled in conflict.
+On June 1, 1812, American President James Madison sent a list of grievances to Congress, and four days later they granted a declaration of war.
+Madison signed the declaration on June 18, 1812, officially initiating the war.
 The war spanned two years and eight months, ending in February of 1815

 Fact #2: There were many reasons Great Britain and the United States went to war.

 The War of 1812 was the result of mounting tensions and global political conflict.
 The American merchant marine had doubled over the first decade of the 19th century, and British citizens genuinely feared the possibility of being surpassed by American merchant shipping.
 In 1807, as part of their war with France, Britain introduced trade restrictions prohibiting neutral countries to trade with France.
 The United States saw this as a blatant violation of international trade law, specifically targeting America’s growing economy.
-Along with restricting America trade, the British were actively seizing American ships and sailors.
+Along with restricting American trade, the British were actively seizing American ships and sailors.
 For years Britain had been capturing American soldiers and forcing them into serving in the royal navy, this practice was known as impressment.
-The British government justified this practice by arguing that that British citizens could not become naturalized American citizens and therefore took many American ships hostage, seizing Britain born American citizens hostage forcing them into the royal navy.
+The British government justified this practice by arguing that British citizens could not become naturalized American citizens and therefore took many American ships hostage, seizing British-born American citizens hostage forcing them into the royal navy.

 The origins of conflict did not just exist among the maritime practices of both countries; it was also a conflict of manifest destiny.
 The British supported Native American tribes in the Northwest Territory, at the same time many Americans wanted to expand westward.
 Madison’s predecessor, Thomas Jefferson, had instilled within the American populous that the continent was theirs for the taking.